Health Minister Vardhan, wife get COVID-19 vaccine shot | Health

 India opened up vaccination for those over 60 years and within the age bracket of 45 to 59 years with specified co-morbidities from March 1.

 They paid Rs 250 each for the vaccine jab.
-Completing the observation period of half-and-hour after taking the first dose of the vaccine, Vardhan addressed the media and appealed to eligible people to get vaccinated.
+Completing the observation period of half an hour after taking the first dose of the vaccine, Vardhan addressed the media and appealed to eligible people to get vaccinated and negate any rumour related to vaccine.

 ''Today I and my wife took the first dose of Covid-19 vaccine at Delhi Heart and Lung Hospital around half-and-hour ago.
 The observation time of half-and-hour is completed.
 Hospital authorities have informed me that I and my wife have been given Covaxin.
 In the last half-and-hour, I and my wife did not face any kind of difficulty,'' he told reporters.